Mary Sophia Hyde Rice: Career

 On September 29, 1840, she married William Harrison Rice.
 Her father performed the wedding ceremony.

 In 1840, as a new bride, she left New York for the Oregon Territory via the Hawaiian Islands, where her husband was assigned as a missionary.
-The Rices sailed in the ninth company of missionaries to Hawaii from the American Board of Commissioners for Foreign Missions (ABCFM) on the ship Gloucester, leaving from Boston on November 14, 1840 and arriving to Honolulu on May 21, 1841.
+The Rices sailed in the ninth company of missionaries to Hawaii from the American Board of Commissioners for Foreign Missions (ABCFM) on the ship Gloucester, leaving from Boston on November 14, 1840, and arriving in Honolulu on May 21, 1841.
 Also in this company were John Davis Paris, Elias Bond, and Daniel Dole.

-The Rice and Paris families were intending to proceed to Oregon Territory, but after being told of Indian uprisings at the Whitman Mission, decided to stay in Hawaii.
+The Rice and Paris families intended to proceed to Oregon Territory, but after being told of Indian uprisings at the Whitman Mission, they decided to stay in Hawaii.

 Their first posting after learning the Hawaiian language was the remote Wānanalua mission station in the Hana district, on the eastern coast of the island of Maui.
 Reverend Daniel Conde had founded the station in 1838, but was holding services in a traditional Hawaiian thatched building.
 The native Hawaiians were put to work building a stone building starting in 1842, which still stands.

 In 1844 the Rice family was transferred to become the first secular teachers at Punahou School that had been founded by Dole two years before in Honolulu.
 One of their first tasks was to have a house constructed for the family and some boarders, known as "Rice Hall".

 Her husband then supervised the building of a building now called "Old School Hall" from 1848 to 1851, largely with student labor.

 She worked ten years as a teacher and matron at Punahou, where she was known as "Mother Rice".
 Her students included William DeWitt Alexander, Samuel C. Armstrong and Sanford B. Dole, who became President of the Republic of Hawaii from 1894 to 1898 and later Governor of Hawaii Territory from 1900 to 1903.

 In 1854 the Rice family removed to Lihue, Kauai to run a sugar plantation.
 Queen Liliuokalani visited the Rice family at Lihue in 1891 during her circuit of the islands, recalling them fondly: "At Kauai we were most hospitably received and royally entertained by Mr. and Mrs. W. H. Rice.
 They took us to their handsome private residence at Lihue, to which there came all the principal people of the islands to pay respects".

 In widowhood, Rice traveled to Germany with her grandchildren, and worked as a matron at Mills Seminary in California, before returning to Hawaii permanently in 1900.
 She was benefactor of churches in the Hawaiian Islands, funding construction and repairs.
 Her ninetieth birthday in 1906 was marked with articles and tributes in Hawaii.